jerryyf/amad3us/README.md

 ## Development setup

+Add your exported sample.json file under the ingestion directory.

-Create virtualenv in the root directory of this project:
+Next create virtualenv in the root directory of this project:

 ```sh
 python3 -m venv ./.venv